GiorgioRegni/AnsibleScratch/README.md

 ### Manual

-**NOTE**: This is taken from the [Ansible source installation documentation](http://docs.ansible.com/ansible/intro_installation.html#running-from-source) and tested on Ubuntu 14.04.
+**NOTE**: This is taken from the [Ansible source installation documentation](http://docs.ansible.com/ansible/intro_installation.html#running-from-source).
 Refer back to the documentation if you run into issues.

 #### Ubuntu 14.04